tier4/AWSIM/docs/DeveloperGuide/Tutorials/AddANewVehicle/AddVisualElements/index.md

 ![ego vehicle add models](ego_vehicle_add_models.gif)

-Inside `Models` *Object* we will add all visual models of out Ego Vehicle.
+Inside `Models` *Object* we will add all visual models of our Ego Vehicle.

 ### Add a Body
 First you will need to add a Body of your Vehicle.